Using chemicals responsibly

 You must get a licence if you are a business, or work for one, that charges for applying agricultural chemicals such as an aerial spray or pest control operator.

-Some chemicals are classified as dangerous poisons or restricted chemical products, and you must get special authorisation to use them.
+Some chemicals are classified as dangerous poisons or restricted chemical products, and you must get special authorisation to purchase, possess or use them.